wintop6211/Clee/README.md

 Model layer contain all the logic that is crucial to app's operation, Clee's model layer include web service API, data object model and helper functions.

 Controller is the coordinator between view and model layer, it receive notification from front-end when user performed action on screen, coordinate the model layer to process and instruct the front-end to display the result.
 Every file in controller folder is controller layer related.
-For information, this resource might help: https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/WorkWithViewControllers.html
+For more information, this resource might help: https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/WorkWithViewControllers.html